BlakeLewis1/final-project/README.md

 **Intial trello board :**

 ![image1](https://user-images.githubusercontent.com/64256460/86902655-2ac8f900-c106-11ea-8c4b-cba5f5c0c260.png)
+In the intial trello this was one of the first things completed for the project along with the github repository in this image you can see how we have split up tasks between MOSCOW and you can also see the tasks being completed and the ones that are completed.

 **Trello board after 2nd interval :**

 ![image2](https://user-images.githubusercontent.com/64256460/86902290-ab3b2a00-c105-11ea-824c-98c8e7c61ffd.png)
+In the second interval you can see that more tasks have been completed since the last interval and you can also see that there tasks that have been added to the in progress part of the trello

 **Trello board after 3rd interval :**

 ![image3](https://user-images.githubusercontent.com/64256460/86905837-901ee900-c10a-11ea-8f32-0f9da5630e7c.png)
 we included a new column for issues with the project so that these could be seen by the group and therefore be able tackle more specific issues with development

 **Final Trello Board :**